python-websockets/websockets/docs/extensions.rst

 As a consequence writing an extension requires implementing several classes:

-1. Extension Factory: it negotiates parameters and instanciates the extension.
+1. Extension Factory: it negotiates parameters and instantiates the extension.
-   Clients and servers require separate extension factories with distict APIs.
+   Clients and servers require separate extension factories with distinct APIs.

 2. Extension: it decodes incoming frames and encodes outgoing frames.
 If the extension is symmetrical, clients and servers can use the same class.